rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >Hi NAME,
 >
 >We have added you as a contributor to the @WeAreRLadies account.
 While logged into twitter, visit: https://tweetdeck.twitter.com/ and you should see @WeAreRLadies under your “Accounts” (at the bottom left part of the menu).
-Twitter also has a tweetdeck guide that might be useful.
+Twitter also has a [tweetdeck guide](https://help.twitter.com/en/using-twitter/how-to-use-tweetdeck) that might be useful.
 >
->Please refer to our Curator Guide for our curator agreement and tips re: engaging with our Twitter audience.
+>Please refer to our [Curator Guide](https://guide.rladies.org/rocur/guide/) for our curator agreement and tips re: engaging with our Twitter audience.
 Your curatorship will start on Monday, at 7AM ET and end on Saturday, at 12PM ET.
 >
 >If you have any questions or encounter any problem, you can send us an email at WeAre@rladies.org.
 Also, you can join our #rocur_twitter channel on the community slack where you can reach out to all RoCur Managers and get connected with past curators.
 >
 >Thanks!

+## Other Information on Infrastructure & Procedures

+### Virtual Spaces associated with @WeAreRLadies

+In addition to the Twitter Handle, other means of communication that the @WeAreRLadies admin team have access to are:
+* The Rocur email address, WeAre@rladies.org;
+* The #rocur_twitter channel on the [R-Ladies Community Slack](https://rladies-community-slack.herokuapp.com/).

+Admin team members are added as admin to the @WeAreRLadies Twitter handle on Tweetdeck.
+Additionally, admin members will have access to a shared Google Drive with templates, files, and other documentation.

-## Recruiting Curators
+### Recruiting Curators

 Account admin can recruit potential curators in a variety of ways:
 * The R-Ladies Community Slack;